March 1, 2023

 2. More motivation in online courses: Why the first content matters

-3. Further education in home office: How to motivate your employees!
+3. Continuing education in the home office: How to motivate your employees!

 4. Two simple blink.it solutions for motivation killers in online courses

-Moreover, an important aspect should be emphasized: social interaction in the self-directed learning process.
-After all, especially in e-learning or other digital training offerings, there is the opportunity to interact with other participants.
-Whether through joint projects or group discussions, this exchange is particularly important for learners because only in this way can they support each other and develop new ideas.
+In addition, an important aspect should be highlighted: Social interaction in the self-directed learning process.
+After all, especially in e-learning or other digital training offers, there is the possibility to interact with other participants.
+Whether through joint projects or group discussions.
+This exchange is particularly important for learners, as it allows them to support each other and develop new ideas.

 3. Suitable learning strategies for different learning types

-Not everyone is the same, and that is a good thing!
-This applies, of course, to the learning behavior of each individual.
-Therefore, it is even more important for personnel managers to provide suitable learning content for different learning types.
+Not every person is the same, and that’s a good thing!
+This also applies to the learning behavior of each individual.
+Therefore, it is even more important for HR professionals to provide suitable learning content for different learning types.

-Tip: We have already explained the four learning types in another article: Four Learning Types in Training
+Tip: The four types of learners have already been explained in another article: Four Types of Learners in Training

-Consequently, it is helpful to provide your learning content in various formats.
-Whether text, video, or quiz – the media mix in your training measure is crucial for success.
+Accordingly, it is helpful to provide your learning content in different formats.
+Whether text, video, or quiz – the media mix in your training program is ultimately decisive for success.

 4. How learners can overcome problems

-Experience shows that we mostly struggle with the same things.
-In the learning process, this can be due to either the actual learning content or external circumstances.
-The following tips can help learners overcome problems in the self-directed learning process:
+Experience shows that most of us fail at the same things.
+In the learning process, this can be due to the actual learning content or the external circumstances.
+The following things can help learners overcome problems in the self-directed learning process:

 1. The right learning place and the right time

-Have you ever tried to read a book on a crowded, noisy train?
-Or do you prefer to do that quietly on your own couch?
-Probably the latter, and for good reason: We usually need a quiet environment where we are not interrupted in order to concentrate.
-Whether in a quiet single office or at home in a quiet room.
-Perhaps you might choose a completely different place, for example, in a library?
-No matter where: The right learning place is crucial for success and varies from person to person.
+Have you ever tried to read a book in a crowded, noisy train?
+Or do you prefer to do that quietly on your own sofa?
+Probably the latter, and for good reason: In order to concentrate, we usually need a quiet environment where we are not interrupted.
+Whether in a quiet individual office or at home in a quiet room.
+Perhaps you'll choose a completely different place, like a library?
+No matter where: The right learning place is crucial to success and varies from person to person.

 Are you an early riser or a night owl?
-These factors are also important.
-Because we cannot learn equally well at all times.
-One person likes to learn early in the morning before the hectic workday, while the other prefers to study late into the night.
-Once you find your optimal timing, you should plan your learning times accordingly.
+These factors are also decisive.
+After all, we cannot learn equally well at all times.
+Some prefer to learn early in the morning before the hectic workday, while others prefer to learn late into the night.
+Once you find your best time, you should also schedule your learning times firmly.

 2. Your guideline: Create a learning plan

-Here it is almost irrelevant whether you, as a personnel manager, provide a rough learning plan or the learners create one themselves.
-The key is that learners have a clear goal in mind and know what to expect.
-This can include both the individual topics as well as fixed learning times and locations.
-In line with a learner's journey, you can create custom learning paths for continuing education.
+Here it is almost irrelevant whether you, as an HR professional, provide a rough learning plan or the learners create one themselves.
+The goal is for learners to have a clear target in mind and know what to expect.
+This can include individual topics as well as fixed learning times and locations.
+In the spirit of a learner's journey, you can create your own learning paths for training.

-Even though it sounds strange at first: We primarily learn during breaks, as several studies show.
-That’s why you should consciously incorporate your breaks and pay attention to how you organize them.
+Even though it may sound strange at first: We primarily learn during breaks, as shown by several studies.
+That’s why you should consciously plan your breaks and pay attention to their design.

-When we study for long periods without interruption, we become tired and can no longer concentrate properly.
+If we study for long periods of time, we become tired and cannot concentrate properly anymore.
 Ideally, we should move every 20 minutes and take a short break every hour.
-However, during this time, we should set our smartphones aside and consciously relax, for example, by taking a short walk or engaging in another activity away from the desk.
+During this time, however, we should set our smartphones aside and consciously relax, perhaps by taking a short walk or engaging in another activity away from the desk.

-You've probably participated in in-person training and continuing education measures where you can't remember the content anymore.
-This is likely because you primarily listened but weren’t required to “work” with the information.
-Therefore, it is all the more important for learners to take notes themselves (preferably with pen and paper, e.g., as sketchnotes).
+You’ve probably participated in training sessions and educational measures before where you can’t remember the content.
+This is likely because you primarily listened but didn’t have to “work” with the information.
+Therefore, it is even more important for learners to take their own notes (preferably with pen and paper, e.g. as sketchnotes).

-Notes not only help retain information better, but you can also refer back to them later.
-Engaging with other learners can also be helpful at this point to summarize what they’ve heard in their own words.
+Notes not only help to better retain information, but you can also refer back to them later.
+Collaboration with other learners can also be helpful at this point to summarize what has been learned in your own words.

-Tip: We have summarized further typical learning mistakes in this article for you: 3 Typical Learning Mistakes in Continuing Education and How to Avoid Them
+Tip: We have summarized other typical learning mistakes in this article for you: 3 Typical Learning Mistakes in Further Education and How to Avoid Them

 5. Enable self-control in the self-directed learning process

 Trust is important, control is better.
-However, this does not mean that personnel managers should quiz learners under pressure in an exam situation.
-It is more about the learners' self-control.
-After all, it doesn’t help anyone if employees are just as knowledgeable after a training session as they were before.
+But this does not mean that HR professionals should interrogate learners in a testing situation under duress.
+It is more about the learners' own control.
+After all, it does no one any good if employees are just as smart after a training session as they were before.

-Training managers have the opportunity to offer quizzes and reviews for voluntary self-control.
-This way, learners can check whether they have truly learned something.
-In the spirit of self-directed learning, it is crucial to leave this self-control to the learners and not to intervene “from the outside.”
+Those responsible for training have the opportunity to offer quizzes and repetitions for voluntary self-control.
+This way, learners can check for themselves whether they have really learned something.
+In the spirit of self-directed learning, it is important to allow learners this self-control and not to intervene from the "outside".

-In summary, we can state that self-directed learning is one of the most effective learning methods to close knowledge gaps and acquire new skills.
-Furthermore, learners feel they have control over their own learning process and can tailor content to their needs.
+In summary, we can state here that self-directed learning is one of the most effective learning methods for closing knowledge gaps and acquiring new skills.
+Additionally, learners feel a sense of control over their own learning process and can tailor content to their own needs.
 This increases motivation.
-The exchange with other learners also promotes learning success, as they can assist each other.
+Furthermore, interaction with other learners is beneficial for learning success, as they can support each other.

 Are you wondering what you need for a good online course?
 Get our free checklist here with a step-by-step guide for successful e-learnings.